 Once again, this does not apply to newborns.
 Newborns need to be rocked and held to sleep.
 However once the infant begins to age, then they need to learn to start sleeping independently.
 If you are still rocking your 3-month-old to sleep, and your baby will not sleep otherwise- then your infant has gotten very dependent on being rocked to sleep.

 In order to reverse this, you simply will change things up a bit.
 You can rock your baby, but place your baby down in their crib or bassinet while they are DROWSY but not asleep.
 Oh sure, your baby is going to cry & might even yell or scream but as long as their needs are met ( diaper, fed, not too cold or too warm, etc ) it is okay to let them know that you love them but that its time to rest.
 Its OK to let your baby cry a little.
 It won’t damage them.
-For more information read this article on how to get your baby to sleep independently.
 That also means if your infant is only snoozing while being in the swing, then the swing must go!
 It is not helping the situation.

 All babies need to nap during the day.
 However, the number of naps that infants need change with age.
-For a comprehensive overview of babies sleep patterns from newborn to age five years old click here.
 A newborn needs 16 to 17 hours of sleep a day, however, this will be broken up as newborns don’t sleep for very long stretches at a time.
 This means they don’t stay asleep for more than 2 to 4 hours at a time.
 I guess you should know by now that in terms of sleep training and “crying it out” are strategies are not appropriate for newborns.
 You should be able to go along with whenever they sleep and wake up without never allowing them to cry.
 Newborns must always be held or held as much as possible.

 As the infant ages however, he or she will sleep for longer stretches in the night and fewer naps during the daytime.
 That means once the infant is from 6 to 8 weeks of age, he or she will sleep longer in the night and need about 4 naps during the day which may last for an hour long each.
 I believe that you should still remain open & flexible with your newborn up until they are 10 to 12 weeks old.
 Some people say you can start sleep training at 6 weeks but I believe that is way too young.
 Once the baby is 4 months of age, then they can start having one morning nap and then an afternoon nap.
 Unless the infant is sick, it is not necessary and even advisable for the baby to nap more often than that.